Roger Ailes

 Roger Eugene Ailes (May 15, 1940 – May 18, 2017) was an American television executive and media consultant.
 He was the chairman and CEO of Fox News, Fox Television Stations and 20th Television.
-Ailes was a media consultant for US Republican presidents Richard Nixon, Ronald Reagan, and George H. W. Bush, and for Rudy Giuliani's 1989 New York City mayoral election.
-In July 2016, he resigned from Fox News after being accused of sexual harassment by several female Fox employees, including on-air hosts Gretchen Carlson, Megyn Kelly, and Andrea Tantaros.
+Ailes was a media consultant for Republican presidents Richard Nixon, Ronald Reagan, and George H. W. Bush, and for Rudy Giuliani's 1989 New York City mayoral election.
+In July 2016, he left Fox News after allegations of sexually harassing female Fox employees, including on-air hosts Gretchen Carlson, Megyn Kelly, and Andrea Tantaros.

 Ailes had hemophilia, a medical condition in which the body is impaired in its ability to produce blood clots.
 He died on May 18, 2017, at the age of 77 after a subdural hematoma that was aggravated by his hemophilia.
+Ailes is known for his influence on conservative media, the conservative movement, and American presidents.
+He is also considered controversial due to the numerous allegations of sexual harassment against him throughout his career and for allegedly creating a misogynistic environment at Fox News.

 Early life

-Ailes was born and grew up in the factory town of Warren, Ohio, the son of Donna Marie (née Cunningham) and Robert Eugene Ailes, a factory maintenance foreman.
+Ailes was born and grew up in the factory town of Warren, Ohio, to Donna Marie (née Cunningham) and Robert Eugene Ailes, a factory maintenance foreman.
 Ailes had hemophilia and was often hospitalized as a youth.
 He attended the Warren city schools, and later was inducted into Warren G. Harding High School's Distinguished Alumni Hall of Fame.
+Actor and playwright Austin Pendleton was a childhood friend of Ailes.

 Ailes's father was an authoritarian parent who was often physically and verbally abusive, while Ailes later recalled that his mother feared his hemophilia and was only physically affectionate "once in a while".
 His parents divorced in 1960; when he came home from college for Christmas break, they informed him that he would have to stay at a friend's house.
 In 1962, Ailes graduated from Ohio University in Athens, Ohio, where he majored in radio and television and served as the student station manager for WOUB for two years.

 Career

 Early television

-Ailes's career in television began in Cleveland and Philadelphia, where he started as production assistant (1961), producer (1965), and executive producer (1967–68) for KYW-TV, for a then-locally produced talk-variety show, The Mike Douglas Show.
+Ailes's career in television began in Cleveland and Philadelphia, where he started as production assistant (1961), producer (1965), and executive producer (1967–68) at KYW-TV, for a then-locally produced talk-variety show, The Mike Douglas Show.
 He continued as executive producer for the show when it was syndicated nationally, and in 1967 and 1968 he won Emmy Awards for it.

 In 1967, Ailes had a spirited discussion about television in politics with one of the show's guests, Richard Nixon, who took the view that television was a gimmick.
 Later, Nixon called on Ailes to serve as his Executive Producer for television.
 Nixon's successful presidential campaign was Ailes's first venture into the political spotlight.
-His pioneering work in framing national campaign issues, capitalizing on the race-based Southern strategy and making the stiff Nixon more likable and accessible to voters was later chronicled in The Selling of the President 1968 by Joe McGinniss.
+His pioneering work in framing national campaign issues was later chronicled in The Selling of the President 1968 by Joe McGinniss.

 Ailes was an employee of Television News Inc., a syndicated television newsfilm service owned by Joseph Coors, from January to September 1975.